(Book 1: Lights, Captura, Action)

-Anurag ignored that and went on, ‘So I got rid of the Company agents.
+Anurag ignored the man and went on speaking.
+‘So I got rid of the Company agents.
 Kind of underestimated their persistence a little.
 One of them got a throwing knife in my arm and I had to improvise to get away.
-I sacrificed the cart as a distraction; sorry you guys.’
+I sacrificed the cart as a distraction.
+Sorry you guys.’
 He nodded to Ravi and Subro.
 ‘But good thing is, it worked.
 Ouch!’

-Uncle Silver had begun stitching, with Madhu helping him.
+Uncle Silver had begun stitching the wound.
+Madhu helped him.

 ‘That’s fine,’ Ravi told Anurag.

-‘I mean pushed it down one alley with a little timed-detonation device inside, for good measure, while I scrambled through the opposite alley.’
+‘I mean pushed it down one alley with a little timed-detonation device inside for good measure.
+Meanwhile I scrambled through the opposite alley.’

 ‘Oh no!’
 Subro moaned.
 ‘My InstaCopies!’